Total read time 13 minutes.

 Minimalism is about saying no so you have resources for what’s beautiful and what’s important.

-I write more about it in my blog Minimal Changes.
+I write more about it in my website: Minimal Changes.

 **11. I worked in sales. **